survivejs/webpack-book/manuscript/appendices/01_comparison.md

 - [StealJS](https://stealjs.com/) is a dependency loader and a build tool focusing on performance and ease of use.
 - [Blendid](https://www.npmjs.com/package/blendid) is a blend of Gulp and bundlers to form an asset pipeline.
 - [swc](https://swc-project.github.io/) is a JavaScript/TypeScript compiler focusing on performance.
+- [Sucrase](https://www.npmjs.com/package/sucrase) is a light JavaScript/TypeScript compiler focusing on performance and recent language features.

 ## Conclusion